List of curling clubs in Scotland

 This is a list of curling clubs in Scotland.
 They are organized by the Royal Caledonian Curling Club which oversees curling in Scotland.

 The RCCC has divided Scotland up into 13 areas.

 Unlike curling clubs in other parts of the world, curling clubs in Scotland are not synonymous with the rink the play out of.
-Most rinks have several rinks playing out of them.
+Most rinks have several clubs playing out of them.